vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 Python and Javascript share many similarities.
 They are both interpreted languages, dynamically typed and support both object-oriented and functional programming.

-But syntax has a lot of differences, starting with tab indentation that plays big role in Python and missing curly brackets from C-family style.
+But syntax has a lot of differences, starting with tab indentation that plays big a role in Python and missing curly brackets from C-family style.

-So now let's dive into in! 🏊🏼‍♂️
+So now let's dive into it! 🏊🏼‍♂️

 **Important:** If you have [Copilot](https://github.com/features/copilot) then turn it off 🛑!
 It will only do harm in the beginning!

 ## Variables

-In Python declaring variable is very short.
+In Python, declaring variable is very short.
 Just give it a name.
 No const, let, var etc..

 ```python
 age = 21